-Your insured owns the Shelton Arms apartment complex at 2710 Main Street, Albany, New York.
-At approximately 9:00 p.m. on January 16, 2014, I was seriously injured when I slipped and fell on ice and snow that had accumulated on the front steps of your insured’s complex.
+Your insured owns the Shelton Arms apartment building at 2710 Main Street, Albany, New York.
+At approximately 9:00 p.m. on January 16, 2020, I was seriously injured when I slipped and fell on ice and snow that had accumulated on the front steps of your insured’s building.

-While climbing the steps to my apartment, I suddenly felt my legs go out from under me.
-I tried to steady myself, but my right ankle turned unnaturally to the left.
-I immediately felt searing pain in my right ankle.
-The pain was so severe I thought my ankle was broken.
+While climbing the steps to my apartment building, I suddenly felt my legs go out from under me.
+I screamed and tried to steady myself, but my right ankle turned unnaturally to the left.
+I immediately felt a searing pain in my right ankle.
+The pain was so severe that I thought my ankle was broken.

 Three days before my catastrophic fall, I called the management office and complained about the steps being very slippery.
-No one responded to my complaints and the steps remained icy and dangerous.
-I also spoke with several of my fellow tenants about the situation.
+No one responded to my complaints, and the steps remained icy and dangerous.
+I also spoke with other tenants in my building.

-Mr. Juan Gomez of apartment 236 informed me he too had called the landlord, your insured, on January 14th and 15th, complaining about the icy conditions on the steps.
-Ms. Anita Balor of apartment 238 informed me she called your insured on January 15th to report she had fallen on the same icy steps I slipped and fell on.
-You possess a copy of the statements made by Mr. Gomez and Ms. Balor.
+Mr. Juan Gomez said he called the landlord on January 14th and 15th to complain about the icy conditions on the steps.
+Ms. Anita Balor informed me that she called your insured on January 15th to report she had fallen on the same icy steps I slipped and fell on.
+Copies of their statements are enclosed.